5 Essential Leadership Principles for Success in Everything

 One of the most important leadership principles I learned from my mom is that if you put good into the world, good will come back to you.
 She was kind, compassionate, and empathetic.
 She loved her family and built strong relationships with her friends.
 She led our family by never pretending to have all the answers, but by leaning on all of us and listening to everyone’s perspectives.

-She didn’t try to please everyone – She knew that was impossible to do, and a waste of time and energy.
-My mom focused her energies on the people who mattered to her the most.
+My mom didn’t try to please everyone – She knew that was impossible to do, and a waste of time and energy.
+She focused her energies on the people who mattered to her the most.
 This is one of her leadership principles anyone can do.

 First time reading?
-If you want common sense takes on current events, national security, and technology then sign up below for “The Brief.”
+If you want rational takes on foreign policy, politics and technology then sign up below or click here for “The Brief.”
 It’s a twice-a-month email on things that aren’t being discussed but should – all in 5 minutes or less.